wanishing/temporal-batch-processing/README.md

 ## Running Integration Tests

+Before everything, run `poetry install` to setup the project.
 To run the integration tests, you'll need to start several services in separate terminal windows:

 1. Start the Temporal server:
 ```bash